 Here are a few tips to prevent a humidifier from setting off a fire alarm:

-- Place the humidifier away from the fire alarm: Position the humidifier at least 20 feet away from the fire alarm to reduce the chance of steam setting off the alarm.
+2. Place the humidifier at least 20 feet from the fire alarm to reduce the risk of steam triggering the alarm.

 By following these tips, you can help prevent your humidifier from setting off a fire alarm.